 What is dissolved oxygen?

 This is the amount of gaseous oxygen dissolved in the water.
-Oxygen gets into the water in various ways, including absorbing it from the atmosphere, by rapid movement of the water, or as a product of photosynthesis.
+Oxygen gets into the water in various ways, including through the air, by rapidly moving water, or as a product of photosynthesis.

 Why is dissolved oxygen important in water?

 Oxygen is what gives the water life!
 Fish and plants depend on certain levels of oxygen to survive.